microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 _If the OS is 64 bits, launch the 32 bits PowerShell with administrator privileges      from %SystemRoot%\SysWOW64\WindowsPowerShell\v1.0\PowerShell.exe and run the above command again._

-* Generate a self-signed certificate on the HostedCacheServer use MakeCert.exe.
-(This tool can be found under _C:\Program Files (x86)\Windows Kits\10\bin\10.0.16299.0\x64_ after Visual Studio installed (This path may vary based on your installation location))
+* Generate a self-signed certificate by command on the powershell.

 Start PowerShell window with administrator privileges and run the following command:

-_Makecert -r -pe -n "CN= HostedCacheServer" -ss My -sr localmachine_
+_New-SelfSignedCertificate -DnsName "CN= HCServer" -CertStoreLocation "cert:\LocalMachine\My"_

 * Run the command to add the cert to SSLCert.
 Copy the thumbprint value without spaces from the “Details” tab and insert into “ &#60; thumbprint &#62; ” in the command below.